I wish I could tell you that I have always been great with money.

 13. Pay insurance premiums once a year

-If you have a life or auto insurance and you’re making monthly payments, stop!
-Chances are, you can save a decent chunk of money by making one big lump sum payment every year (make sure to double check with your insurance provider that this is the case for them).
+Chances are, you can save a decent chunk of money by making one big lump sum payment every year (double-check with your insurance provider to ensure that this is the case).

-I’m currently saving roughly $250 every year on my life insurance, and 5% on auto insurance by making lump sum payments instead of monthly payments.
+I’m currently saving roughly CA$250 per year on my life insurance, and 5% on auto insurance by making annual payments instead of monthly payments.

-Because you need to have the payment available (a fairly big amount) before it is due, you’d want to plan ahead.
-So consider setting up a separate savings account that you can make automatic contributions to each month to save up.
+Because you need to have the payment available before it is due, you’d want to plan ahead.
+So consider setting up a separate savings account that you can make automatic contributions to each month to save up for next year’s insurance premiums.

 14. Optimize your RRSP & TFSA investments